itchyshin/Meta-analysis_tutorial/README.md

 ## Preface

-This is a step-by-step tutorial, which is a supplement to our methodological guideline paper published in [Environmental Evidence](https://environmentalevidencejournal.biomedcentral.com/) (the official journal of the [Collaboration for Environmental Evidence (CEE)](https://environmentalevidence.org/)).
+This is a step-by-step tutorial, which is a supplement to our methodological guideline paper written for [Environmental Evidence](https://environmentalevidencejournal.biomedcentral.com/) (the official journal of the [Collaboration for Environmental Evidence (CEE)](https://environmentalevidence.org/)).

 ### Intended audience: